Contributing

 Use npm run smoke:preview when you want an HTTP-level check of the served

-docs and API routes; it starts and stops its own temporary preview server by
+docs and RustDocs routes; it starts and stops its own temporary preview server by

 default.